10up/elasticpress-stream/readme.txt

 = Manual Installation =

 1. Upload the entire `/elasticpress-stream` directory to the `/wp-content/plugins/` directory.
-2. Activate Steam ElasticPress Connector through the 'Plugins' menu in WordPress.
+2. Activate Stream ElasticPress Connector through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==